Stardust Award for Actor of the Year – Male

 The Stardust Star of the Year Award – Male is chosen by the readers of the annual Stardust magazine.
 The award honours a star that has made an impact with their acting in a film.
-The first actor to receive this awards was Ajay Devgan in 2003.
+The first actor to receive this award was Ajay Devgan in 2003.
 Amitabh Bachchan has won 4 awards, Akshay Kumar has won 3 awards, while Salman Khan, Shahrukh Khan & Sanjay Dutt have 2 awards each.